chanikayay/tindog-project/README.md

 # tindog-project
-Explore Bootstrap Components (Headers, Heroes, Features, Footers, etc.)
+I explored Bootstrap Components (Headers, Heroes, Features, Footers, etc.) and created this Tindog project using Bootstrap and External CSS.